 Block storage is technology that controls data storage and storage devices.
 It takes any data, like a file or database entry, and divides it into blocks of equal sizes.
 The block storage system then stores the data block on underlying physical storage in a manner that is optimized for fast access and retrieval.
 Developers prefer block storage for applications that require efficient, fast, and reliable data access.
-Think of block storage as a more direct pipeline to the data as opposed to file storage which has an extra layer consisting of a file system (NFS, SMB) to process before accessing the data.
+Think of block storage as a more direct pipeline to the data.
+By contrast, file storage has an extra layer consisting of a file system (NFS, SMB) to process before accessing the data.

 What are the benefits of block storage?

 Organizations use block level storage because of the following advantages.

 Metadata is additional data that describes the primary data contained in the storage system.
 Block storage uses limited metadata but relies on unique identifiers assigned to each block for read/write operations.
 This reduces data transfer overhead and allows the server to efficiently access and retrieve data in block storage.
 Because block storage metadata is limited, block storage delivers ultra-low latency required for high-performance workloads.
 This is required for latency sensitive applications like databases.
 For example, Viasat uses Amazon Elastic Block Store (Amazon EBS) to capture high throughput (highly transactional) data and optimize storage costs.
 Organizations use Amazon EBS for performance and cost optimization, scale and agility, and for data protection with EBS Snapshots.